gabrielojh/activesg-bot/README.md

 ```

 #### Fullstack
-Running the fullstack application is simply, just use the provided docker compose file
+Running the fullstack application is simple, just use the provided docker compose file
 ```sh
 # Ensure that you are in the root directory
 docker-compose up --build